 My Experience at Cornell Law School: Legal Realism on Steroids

 A good example is my experience as a law student at Cornell University.
 My contracts professor told us to think of legal rules not as rules, but as mere instruments for obtaining the desired result (“Tools, not rules,” he would say.)
-My torts professor spent a lot of time telling us that personal injury law should be rewritten to redistribute wealth.
+My torts professor spent a lot of time telling us that personal injury law should be rewritten to redistribute wealth, At Preszler Injury Lawyers – our personal injury lawyers will handle every aspect of your injury case, visit this page and find the best advise.
 My constitutional law professor (a centrist who at Cornell was considered conservative) emphasized over and over again the need to “balance” policy factors in constitutional clauses where the framers and ratifiers already had done the balancing.
 Almost all professors asked us to judge case results by whether and to what extent they served “good public policy.”

 So when Justice Sonya Sotomayor, while still was a federal appeals judge, casually told a law school audience that federal appeals courts make law, she was repeating modern academic orthodoxy.
 That is also why Richard Posner, a key American promoter of the law and economics school and now a federal appeals judge, says a judge ought to, essentially, decide the case first and look at legal materials later.